-Dr Malita Allan is a Research Officer in the Work and Economic Security team.
+Dr Malita Allan joined the Inclusive Communities team after spending several years in the Work and Economic Security team.

-Malita joined the Research and Policy Centre in 2011 after gaining a PhD in Anthropology from La Trobe University.
+Malita commenced in the Research and Policy Centre in 2011 after gaining a PhD in Anthropology from La Trobe University.

 She has also worked as a Senior Research Assistant at RMIT on a project titled ‘Cultural Economies of Hard Rubbish’ and has been co-editor of the Australian Anthropological Society newsletter.